wp-media/imagify-python/README.rst

 Installation
 ------------
-Download the sources on this Github reposityro and do a
+Download the sources on this Github repository and do a

 ::